University of Minnesota Athletics

 At North Dakota, his offenses often found success in the red zone and on third down while also controlling the time of possession.

-Fruechte arrived at North Dakota after spending two seasons at Winona State as the offensive coordinator.
-He was elevated to the Associate Head Coach and Quarterbacks Coach in March 2023 after guiding the Warriors to the NCAA Division II playoffs and a final record of 8-4 in his first season.
+Prior to North Dakota, Fruechte spent two seasons at Winona State as the Offensive Coordinator.
+He was elevated to Associate Head Coach and Quarterbacks Coach in March 2023 after helping guide the Warriors to the NCAA Division II playoffs and an 8-4 record.

-Prior to his time with Winona State, Fruechte was hired as the Offensive Coordinator at Northern State in December 2019 and helped lead the Wolves to a 7-4 record in his one season in 2021.
-Fruechte managed all offensive personnel and coached both the quarterbacks and wide receivers.
+Before Winona State, Fruechte was hired as the Offensive Coordinator at Northern State in December 2019 and helped lead the Wolves to a 7-4 record in his one season in 2021 (Northern State did not play any football games in 2020 due to the global Covid-19 pandemic).
+Fruechte also managed all offensive personnel and coached both the quarterbacks and wide receivers.

-Fruechte coached the wide receivers at Northern Iowa in 2019 and was on the coaching staff that led the Panthers to the quarterfinal round of the FCS playoffs that season.
-In addition to being the wide receiver coach, Fruechte also oversaw the punt and kickoff return units.
+Fruechte led the wide receivers at Northern Iowa in 2019 and was on the coaching staff that led the Panthers to the quarterfinal round of the FCS playoffs that season.
+In addition to being the Wide Receiver Coach, Fruechte also oversaw the punt and kickoff return units.

 From 2015-17, Fruechte played two seasons for the Minnesota Vikings.
 In 2016, he also had a six-game stint as a wide receiver for the Detroit Lions before returning to the Vikings.